ItsaMeWill/ItsaMeWill/README.md

 </div>

 ### 👨‍💻 About Me :
 I'm an immigrant from Brazil, who's in search of a better life!
-And also an aspiring game developer!
+And also an aspiring game developer! <br>
 Currently in the Azores, Portugal.

 - Completed a bootcamp with the amazing people from Academia de Codigo! (https://www.academiadecodigo.org/)